guo122/gpark/Roadmap.md

 # GPark Roadmap

+## v1.4

+- [ ] auto sync version number to CMakeLists.

 ## v1.3

 - [ ] refactor common class of tools.
 - [ ] improve help option and README.
 - [ ] ignore files by suffix.
+- [ ] first just only calculate big file sha1, such as file size larger than memory, to avoid memory page as much as possible.

 ## v1.2